BrunoComitre/dev-support-resource-inventory/README.md

 - [Brython](https://github.com/brython-dev/brython) - Browser Python is an implementation of Python 3 running in the browser, with an interface to the DOM elements and events.
 - [JustPy](https://github.com/elimintz/justpy) - JustPy is an object-oriented, component based, high-level Python Web Framework that requires no front-end programming.
 - [Read the Docs](https://readthedocs.org/)
+- [Bazel](https://github.com/bazelbuild/bazel) - Bazel is an open source tool that allows the automation of software build and testing.
+- [Starlark](https://github.com/bazelbuild/starlark) - It is a language intended to be used as a configuration language.

 <br />